allthings/developers/oauth.md

 OAuth defines four authorization grant types to [obtain authorization](https://tools.ietf.org/html/rfc6749#section-4).

-The ALLTHINGS platform supports two authorization grant types:
+The Allthings platform supports two authorization grant types:

 1. the **authorization code grant flow** and
 2. the **implicit grant flow**.

 **Notice**
 > Please replace `api-sandbox.allthings.me` in the following sections with the
-> domain of the ALLTHINGS app you want to authorize against.
+> domain of the Allthings app you want to authorize against.
 > Please also replace `www.example.com` with the domain of your
 > [MicroApp](micro-app.md) or widget.